 Under Training/Assistant Leader

 Lavender joined us as an Occasional Unit Helper in September 2019 and is our first ever helper with the honorary Brownie name of “Lavender”.
-Like, Blossom, Lavender is also serving at RAF Waddington (as a medic) and answered our call for new adult volunteers.
+Like Daffodil, Lavender is also serving at RAF Waddington (as a medic) and answered our call for new adult volunteers.
 Lavender has just volunteered to take over as our Tweenie mentor from April 2020.
 Thank you Lavender.

 Let’s not forget those wonderful leaders/helpers whose contribution whether short or long will always be appreciated and never forgotten.